SPROUTIRL-KIN/SPROUTIRL-KIN/README.md

 </div>

 <div align="center">
 I'm not gonna state this twice. if you can't move on from it, block/hide me.
-I've change, so don't come after me.
+I've change, so please don't come after me.
 </div>